In the past twenty years or so, thousands of

 The most cost effective way of

-advertising gites is almost certainly the Internet.
-There are hundreds
+the Internet.
+There are

 of gites directories to choose from, but among them probably no more